cme212/course/notes/lecture-06/specifications.md

 ```c++
  * @post Either _a_[result] == _v_ or result == -1.
 ```
 We use `result` here to denote the return value of the function.
 This avoids having to refer to the internal implementation of `binary_search` -- a specification should never refer to `mid`, for example.
-The specification of a function should be independent of its implementation.
+The specification of a function should be _independent of its implementation_.

 The postcondition above is not sufficient though...
 Consider the following implementation of `binary_search`:
 ```c++